HTML Guides for min-device-width

 </html>

-Fixed example (viewport-based)
+Fixed example using viewport-based queries

 <!doctype html>